federicofanini/bric/README.md

 This will:

+1. Load BRIC data from Excel files
-1. Load and preprocess the BRIC countries data
+2. Clean and preprocess the data
+3. Create lagged variables
-2. Run the OLS regression analysis for both causal chains
+4. Run OLS regression analysis
-3. Generate visualizations in the `figures` directory
+5. Generate visualizations

-## Analysis Components
+## Data Processing

+### Loading Data

+- Loads data from Excel files for each BRIC country
+- Combines data for both chains (A and B)
+- Standardizes column names and formats

-### Data Processing
+### Cleaning Data

+- Removes missing values
+- Handles outliers
-- Loading BRIC countries data
+- Separates data by chain type
-- Creating lagged variables
+- Removes unused variables (e.g., gcf from Chain A)
-- Adding country dummy variables

-### Regression Analysis

-- Chain A: Economic Growth → Human Development
-- Chain B: Human Development → Economic Growth

-### Visualizations
+### Feature Engineering

-- Time series plots of GDP growth and HDI
+- Creates 5-year lagged variables for GDP growth and HDI
-- Scatter plots of key relationships
-- Correlation heatmaps
-- Quadrant analysis plots
+- Handles missing values in lagged variables

 ## Output

 The analysis generates:

-1. Regression model summaries in the console
+1. Processed data in Excel format:

+   - `data/processed/bric_regression_data.xlsx`
+   - Separate sheets for each chain and country

-2. Visualizations saved in the `figures` directory:
+2. Regression results in the console:
-   - GDP growth trends
-   - HDI trends
-   - Scatter plots
+   - Model summaries
-   - Heatmaps
+   - Statistical significance
-   - Quadrant analysis
+   - R-squared values

 ## Contributing